laptopapik/Menulicious/Web Documentation/README.md

               - English languages. <br>

-SQL DataBase can be downloaded [Check this Out](https://github.com/DVCone/Menulicious/tree/master/Web%20Documentation/sql)
+SQL DataBase can be downloaded [Download Hire](https://github.com/DVCone/Menulicious/tree/master/Web%20Documentation/sql)

 2. For templates to be used are: